Encoded404/LocalZoomFix/README.md

-# Better chat
+# Local zoom
-A new and improved reworked chat
+A new play style for Rounds
+best used with a custom gamemode

 <details>
 <summary>Previews</summary>